jetbrains-academy/rustlings-course/Modules & Macros/Modules/Separating Modules into Different Files/task.md

 So far, all the examples in this chapter defined multiple modules in one file.
 When modules get large, you might want to move their definitions to a separate file to make the code easier to navigate.

-For example, let’s start from the code in Listing 7-17 and move the `front_of_house` module to its own file _src/front_of_house.rs_ by changing the crate root file so it contains the code shown in Listing 7-21\.
+For example, let’s start from the code we used in a the previous task and move the `front_of_house` module to its own file _src/front_of_house.rs_ by changing the crate root file so it contains the code shown below.
 In this case, the crate root file is _src/lib.rs_, but this procedure also works with binary crates whose crate root file is _src/main.rs_.

 ```rust
     mod front_of_house;